-- Communication training for physicians, nurses, and allied health professionals that addresses supporting patients and their families through poor prognoses, and dealing with potential conflicts over patient wishes and decisions (e.g., consultation with ethics experts).
+- Communication and skills training for physicians, nurses, and allied health professionals that addresses supporting patients and their families through poor prognoses, and dealing with potential conflicts over patient wishes and decisions (e.g., consultation with ethics experts).

-- Protocols for advance care planning to elicit patient and family goals for care preferences, and ensure these are documented and communicated to decision makers and health care team members.
+- Protocols for advance care planning and palliative care to elicit patient and family goals for care preferences, and for ensuring care preferences are documented and communicated to decision-makers and healthcare team members.

 - Palliative care protocols that are integrated into ongoing care delivery.

-- Information on palliative care and linkages to local stroke support organizations and their services should be available for staff to share with patients and families.
+- Information on palliative care and linkages to local stroke support organizations and their services for staff to share with patients and families.

-- Percentage of stroke patients who had a referral to specialist palliative care services during inpatient care.
+- Proportion of patients with stroke who had a referral to specialist palliative care services during inpatient care.

-- Percentage of stroke patients who die in the location specified in their palliative care plan.
+- Proportion of patients with stroke who die in the location specified in their palliative care plan.

 - Family and caregiver ratings on the palliative care experience following the death in hospital of a patient with stroke.

-- Documentation for palliative and end-of-life measures may appear in consult notes, nursing notes, or physician notes.
+- Documentation for palliative and end-of-life measures may appear in consult notes, nursing notes, social work notes, or physician notes.
 Just the presence of an order for palliative consultation should not be accepted as adequate documentation.